- Center for Southeast Asian Studies

 Each year CSEAS selects qualified graduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows.
 FLAS fellowships are funded by the U.S. Department of Education's Title VI Program and cover NIU tuition, student fees and insurance.
 Fellows also receive a ten-month stipend.
 NIU offers a wide range of area studies courses (see course offerings) and the following Southeast Asian languages: Burmese, Indonesian, Khmer, Tagalog and Thai.

-You may apply for both summer and academic-year FLAS awards with one application by Jan.
-15. Indicate on the form that you wish to be considered for both summer and academic-year FLAS awards.
+You may apply for both summer and academic-year FLAS awards with one application by Feb.
+1. Indicate on the form that you wish to be considered for both summer and academic-year FLAS awards.
 You will not have to submit another language reference form or collect additional letters of recommendation for consideration in the academic-year round.
-For details, email firstname.lastname@example.org.
+For details, email CSEAS Office Administrator Tiffany Adams at firstname.lastname@example.org.

 Requirements for Application